kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md

 ### §298.51   Processing by the Department.

-In processing applications filed in accordance with §298.50, the Department will generally follow the procedures set forth in §§302.207 through 302.211 of this chapter.
+In processing applications filed in accordance with [[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md#§298.50   Application.|§298.50]], the Department will generally follow the procedures set forth in §[[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md#§302.207   Cases to be decided on written submissions.|§302.207]] through 302.211 of this chapter.

 ### §298.52   Air taxi operations by commuter air carriers.

 \(a\) A commuter air carrier that holds an effective Commuter Air Carrier Authorization and otherwise meets the requirements of this part is also authorized to conduct air taxi operations (e.g., scheduled cargo, mail under a U.S. Postal Service contract, on-demand passenger, on-demand cargo, or other service such as air ambulance operations, firefighting or seasonal operations) without having to meet the registration requirements of subpart C of this part, except as provided in paragraph (b) of this section.

-\(b\) Should a commuter air carrier cease conducting all scheduled passenger operations and its Commuter Air Carrier Authorization is suspended pursuant to §§298.53 and/or 204.7 of this chapter, it may continue to conduct air taxi operations *provided that* the carrier maintains in effect liability insurance coverage as required for such operations by part 205 of this chapter and, within 10 days of the cessation of scheduled passenger operations, registers as an air taxi operator in accordance with subpart C of this part; and *provided further* that the carrier continues to hold authority from the Federal Aviation Administration to conduct such air taxi operations.
+\(b\) Should a commuter air carrier cease conducting all scheduled passenger operations and its Commuter Air Carrier Authorization is suspended pursuant to §[[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md#§298.53   Suspension or revocation of authority.|§298.53]] and/or 204.7 of this chapter, it may continue to conduct air taxi operations *provided that* the carrier maintains in effect liability insurance coverage as required for such operations by [[Volume 4/A Economic regulations/0205 Aircraft accident liability insurance.md|part 205 of this chapter]] and, within 10 days of the cessation of scheduled passenger operations, registers as an air taxi operator in accordance with subpart C of this part; and *provided further* that the carrier continues to hold authority from the Federal Aviation Administration to conduct such air taxi operations.

 ### §298.53   Suspension or revocation of authority.

 A Commuter Air Carrier Authorization may be suspended or revoked if any of the following occur:

-\(a\) The operator fails to maintain insurance coverage as required by part 205 of this chapter for commuter operations;
+\(a\) The operator fails to maintain insurance coverage as required by [[Volume 4/A Economic regulations/0205 Aircraft accident liability insurance.md|part 205 of this chapter]] for commuter operations;

 \(b\) The scheduled passenger authority under the operator's Air Carrier Certificate is suspended or revoked by the Federal Aviation Administration;

-\(c\) The operator does not commence operations for which it has been found fit, or the operator ceases those operations as provided in §204.7 of this chapter;
+\(c\) The operator does not commence operations for which it has been found fit, or the operator ceases those operations as provided in [[Volume 4/A Economic regulations/0204 Data to support fitness determinations.md#§204.7   Revocation for dormancy.|§204.7]] of this chapter;

 \(d\) The Department finds that the carrier is not fit, willing, and able to conduct scheduled service or fails to qualify as a citizen of the United States; or